 The pictures get better near the end, I promise.

 Ryzen was still a new platform when I built this, and the hardest part was waiting for the bracket to use the CRYORIG cooler with the AM4 socket.
-Since it took a solid month for that piece to come in, I ordered a be quiet!
-Pure Rock cooler for the interim, and it served fairly well.
+Since it took a solid month for that piece to come in, I found a be quiet!
+Pure Rock cooler locally, and it served fairly well.
 The CRYORIG H5 was definitely worth purchasing though, and temps are never an issue.

-Assembly was quick and easy, nothing was broken or DOA and all the pieces clicked together smoothly.
+Assembly was quick and easy, nothing was broken or dead-on-arrival and all the pieces clicked together smoothly.
 I do think the Phanteks Eclipse has less than optimal air flow, though it does keep the system noticeably quieter than open air.
-In the most desperate of situations, I can remove the front panel for far improved cooling.
-I may consider buying a large magnetic dust cover and simply doing away with the front panel permanently.
-With enough tweaking, I'm happy with the thermals I get while gaming with the front panel on, as I prioritize lower temps over a quieter rig.
+I did get fairly poor thermals with all the dust filters in place, so I took those two small ones on the front panel out, and used the two larger ones meant for the top exhaust on the front intakes (check pictures).

 I did one thing to solve the GPU sag that, in my opinion, was very clever.
 I took one of the PCIe slot covers that I removed and bent it into a support pillar, then used one of the thumb screws to hold it in place in the grill on the PSU shroud.
 It solves the problem of GPU sag perfectly, and it matches the case aesthetic by default.

-Even though the 1600X is supposed to be a binned chip, I find that anything over 3.8GHz adds instability for me.
-I could be lack of prowess with overclocking, or it could be bad voltage settings.
+Even though the 1600X is supposed to be a binned chip, I find that anything over 3.8GHz adds instability for me and causes system crashes.
+It could be a lack of prowess with overclocking, or it could be bad voltage settings.
 I may have been better off with an R7 1700, and I may plan an upgrade someday.

 Instability also appears when I clock the RAM past 2933MHz, so that's where that sits as well.
-I think I got poor luck when it comes to hardware.
+I think I got poor luck when it comes to that hardware, but I have no issues with gaming or anything else I do, so I'm still happy as can be with my build.

 Chose this over a comparable Intel i5 because I had hopes of streaming someday, I like multitasking, and as an engineering student, the multi threaded performance can come in handy for simulations.